BackPacker777/codeelegant.github.io-1/source/_posts/Vanilla-Node-js-Webserver.md

 ##### In the next installment

 We'll add routes to our code and handle various mime types.
 In the 3rd & final installment, we'll add support for database handling, file I/O, and Ajax responding.

+p.s.
+One of my students wanted a shout out in my blog, so:  **Hi Nick!**